 3.1.1 The methodology recommended in this guide specifies criteria for validating computational methods and outlines procedures applicable to pressure vessel related neutronics calculations for test and power reactors.
 The material presented herein is useful for validating computational methodology and for performing neutronics calculations that accompany reactor vessel surveillance dosimetry measurements (see Master Matrix and Practice ).
 Briefly, the overall methodology involves: (1) methods-validation calculations based on at least one well-documented benchmark problem, and (2) neutronics calculations for the facility of interest.
 The neutronics calculations of the facility of interest and of the benchmark problem should be performed consistently, with important modeling parameters kept the same or as similar as is feasible.
 In particular, the same energy group structure and common broad-group microscopic cross sections should be used for both problems.
+Further, the benchmark problem should be characteristically similar to the facility of interest.
+For example, a power reactor benchmark should be utilized for power reactor calculations.
 The neutronics calculations involve two tasks: (1) determination of the neutron source distribution in the reactor core by utilizing diffusion theory (or transport theory) calculations in conjunction with reactor power distribution measurements, and (2) performance of a fixed fission rate neutron source (fixed-source) transport theory calculation to determine the neutron fluence rate distribution in the reactor core, through the internals and in the pressure vessel.
 Some neutronics modeling details for the benchmark, test reactor, or the power reactor calculation will differ; therefore, the procedures described herein are general and apply to each case.
 (See NUREG/CR–5049, NUREG/CR–1861, NUREG/CR–3318, and NUREG/CR–3319.)

 3.2 Validation—Prior to performing transport calculations for a particular facility, the computational methods must be validated by comparing results with measurements made on a benchmark experiment.
 Criteria for establishing a benchmark experiment for the purpose of validating neutronics methodology should include those set forth in Guides and as well as those prescribed in .
-A discussion of the limiting accuracy of benchmark validation discrete ordinate radiation transport procedures for the LWR surveillance program is given in Reference (1).
-Reference (2) provides details on the benchmark validation for a Monte Carlo radiation transport code.
+A discussion of the limiting accuracy of benchmark validation discrete ordinate radiation transport procedures for the LWR surveillance program is given in Ref (.
+Reference )( provides details on the benchmark validation for a Monte Carlo radiation transport code. )

 3.2.1 Requirements for Benchmarks—In order for a particular experiment to qualify as a calculational benchmark, the following criteria are recommended:

 188.8.131.52 Reaction rates (preferably established relative to neutron fluence standards) must be reported for 237Np(n,f) or 238U(n,f), and 58Ni(n,p) or 54Fe(n,p); additional reactions that aid in spectral characterization, such as provided by Cu, Ti, and Co-A1, should also be included in the benchmark measurements.
 The 237Np(n,f) reaction is particularly important because it is sensitive to the same neutron energy region as the iron dpa.
-Practices E693 and E853 and Guides E844 and E944 discuss this criterion.
+Practices and and Guides and discuss this criterion.

 and the best estimate of the variance, S 2, is